fable-compiler/fable-compiler.github.io/docs/blog/2022/2022-09-28-fable-4-theta.md

 - **Rust: alpha** - Rust compilation is already quite good, but there is still discussion going on for some compilation fundamentals, so there is still room for change.

+- **Dart: beta** - Although missing features, Dart compilation is [already used in production](https://fable.io/blog/2022/2022-09-13-fable-flutter-redux.html).
+We are looking for more feedback to understand how F# Flutter apps can help the community.

 - **TypeScript: alpha** - We're moving TypeScript from its original experimental status to alpha, this means we want to make it a working target for Fable 4 in the future, but there's still work ahead to make sure compilation is on par with JS.

 - **PHP: experimental** - PHP compilation is not currently maintained.